nogosari/shinobicctv/README.md

-# Shinobi CCTV on Raspberry
+# Shinobi CCTV on Raspberry + Docker

-This Project refer to https://gitlab.com/Shinobi-Systems/Shinobi/-/tree/master/
+This Project refer to https://gitlab.com/Shinobi-Systems/Shinobi/-/tree/master/ \
+Recommend to use docker because it's very easy to deploy for multiple site

-## Tested on Raspi3 and Raspi4
+### Tested on Raspi3 and Raspi4

 <br>
 <br>